 In 2010, John was made a Member of the Order of Australia for his services to entertainment and as a supporter of charitable organisations such as the United Nations Children’s Fund in Australia.

-John is currently co-host of Just Short of a Length with Roy and H.G on Macquarie Sports Radio.
+John most recently co-hosted Just Short of a Length with Roy and H.G on Macquarie Sports Radio.